amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 Kannada and other Dravidian words and word fragments are transliterated in this document using [ISO 15919](https://en.wikipedia.org/wiki/ISO_15919) wherever possible and is unambiguous.
 Where ISO 15919 transliteration is unclear or ambiguous, IPA transliteration has also been given alongside the ISO 15919 transliteration.

-For example, the [anusvāra](https://en.wikipedia.org/wiki/anusvāra) is transliterated as `ṁ` in ISO 15919 but the pronunciation may not be clear because in most dialects of Kannada
+For example, the [anusvāra](https://en.wikipedia.org/wiki/anusvāra) is transliterated as `ṁ` in ISO 15919 but the pronunciation may not be clear to anyone not familiar with Indian languages.
-This is workable for Kannada words because the pronunciation is fairly clear to most Kannada speakers.
+But this is workable for Kannada words because the pronunciation is fairly clear to most Kannada speakers.
 Nasalisation is similarly transliterated as `m̐`  in ISO 15919 but the pronunciation may not be clear to many Kannada speakers because the nasalisation has now been mostly lost in many dialects.
 So, to make it clear at least in the transliteration, IPA transliteration (`​̃​ `) has been given alongside the ISO 15919 transliteration (e.g. `am̐`/`ə̃`, `ǣm̐`/`æ̃ː` etc.)